HarleyCoops/ShopifyAgent/README.md

     *   **Data Requirements:** RL models often require significant amounts of data to learn effectively.

 By integrating RL, the aim is to create a system that not only provides expert-level CRO advice but also evolves and optimizes its own strategies based on real-world results.

-## 7. Getting Started

-*(Placeholder for setup, installation, and usage instructions once the application is more developed)*